 Classic Jewellery Includes Implant Grade Stainless and Titanium Stud or Rings, depending on the piercing.
 Additional jewellery and upgrades are available in studio with varying costs.
 Costs vary depending on specific jewellery needs, please contact the studio for more information.

 Photo ID is required for all piercings.
-Minors must be accompanied by their Legal Guardian.
+Minors (aged 19 and under) must be accompanied by their Legal Guardian.
 Legal Guardian must have photo ID and the Minor must have government issued ID that shows their birth date.

 With two piercers